kotalbert/repres/project2/storm.md

 ## Synopsis
 This report summarizes analysis of impact of severe weather conditions on public health and property damage caused by severe weather conditions.
+In particular, there are two research question to be adressed:

 The analysis is based on U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database, as of 2007.